Northern Safety & Industrial

 Safety protocols should always be followed by drivers, but extra vigilance is necessary to drive during the winter.
 This means that seat belts should always be worn and any additional requirements for trucks, backhoes, and cargo transportation vehicles should be strictly observed.

 Drivers who are inexperienced with winter road conditions should practice steering on ice and snow, preferably in the company of an experienced driver.
-Employers can facilitate this in a parking lot or empty area where it is safe to improve a worker's ability to stop on short notice and use anti-lock brakes.

 Employers can help to make the identification of broken-down or disabled vehicles easier.
 Bright, reflective tape can be placed on antennae as well as the bumpers and hoods of company cars and trucks.
 This will help prevent them from being hit by other drivers when pulled to the side of the road.
 In these situations, workers should also activate their hazard flashers and activate the interior dome lights for maximum visibility in snowstorms or when sleet is falling.
 Flares, warning triangles, booster cables, and other emergency roadside safety equipment should be carried in company vehicles for quick use in the event of an emergency.